Monitoring Kubernetes performance metrics

 Since Kubernetes 1.2 a new feature (still in Alpha) allows cAdvisor to collect custom metrics from applications running in containers, if these metrics are exposed in the Prometheus format natively, which is the case for only a few applications today.
 These custom metrics can be used to trigger horizontal pod auto-scaling (HPA) when a metric exceeds a specified threshold.
 Note that Heapster re-exposes these custom metrics through its Model API which is not an official Kubernetes API.

-Correlate with events
+Correlate Kubernetes metrics with events

 Collecting events from Docker and Kubernetes allows you to see how pod creation, destruction, starting, or stopping impacts the performance of your infrastructure (and also the inverse).

 While Docker events trace container lifecycles, Kubernetes events report on pod lifecycles and deployments.
 Tracking pods failures for example can indicate a misconfiguration or resource saturation.
-That’s why you should correlate events with resource metrics for easier investigations.
+That’s why you should correlate events with Kubernetes metrics for easier investigations.

 Pod scheduling events